Get SumUp Solo for just £79 + VAT. No ongoing fees or contract. Free delivery in 2-3 working days.

 All the box contents of a SumUp Solo package.

-The card reader comes with a built-in SIM card with unlimited data for 3G connectivity, but can also function through WiFi.
+The card reader comes with a built-in SIM card with unlimited data for 4G connectivity, but can also function through WiFi.

 Accepted cards

-Payments are automatically settled in your bank account within 1-3 working days, or the next day (including weekends) in an online SumUp account linked to a SumUp Mastercard that is free to use.
+Payments automatically settle in your bank account within 1-3 working days or the next day at 7am (including weekends and Bank Holidays) in an online SumUp Business Account linked with a complimentary Mastercard.
+If you like, you can then transfer funds to a bank account immediately.

 Fees and pricing